MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 -   Switch only toggles booleans, it switch between true and false
 -   If you specify a value, you can set it
 -   It is possible to have the setting of the value confirmed, placeholder for the value is &&.
 If you do not want the set value to be sent, simply enter `{novalue}` in the return text
+-   If you want to change values like true to on and false to off , write this in the Text `change{"true":"an", "false":"aus"}`

 ### GetState